collective/redturtle.custommenu.factories/redturtle/custommenu/factories/README.txt

     >>> browser.url == portal_url+'/@@customize-factoriesmenu'
     True

-The entry we just added is now available for be updated or deleted, in another form of the same view.
+The entry we just added is now available for being updated or deleted, in another part of the same page.

     >>> browser.getControl(name='element-name:list').value
     'PDF Document'